-Hail Trump?
-White nationalists already losing faith in President-elect
+How white nationalists are losing faith in Trump

 It isn't just Spencer who's disillusioned with the incoming President.

-Other white supremacists told CNN they frustrated -- they believed Trump would align more closely with their white nationalist and racist views.
+Other white supremacists told CNN they're frustrated -- they believed Trump would align more closely with their white nationalist and racist views.
 Their comments are, at times, very alarming, and too incendiary to print.

 Sessions has denied making racist comments and denounced the KKK at a Senate hearing last week.
 "I abhor the Klan and its hateful ideology," Sessions said.